elaragao/IBM_Data_Science_Professional_Certificade/06 - Databases and SQL for Data Science with Python/01 - Getting Started With SQL/README.md

     SELECT column1, column2 FROM TABLE WHERE condition;

-In the example below, there will be selected all the columns from the table "CUSTUMERS" where their respective ages are above 30 years
+In the example below, there will be selected all the columns from the table "CUSTOMERS" where their respective ages are above 30 years.

     SELECT * FROM CUSTUMERS WHERE age > 30;